vslokenb/semilep_vbs_base/Pocket/Tutorial_Pocket_VBS_semilep/README.md

 * dR between hadronic W jets
 * eta distribution of leptons

-Exercises:

-Q1.
-In custom_cut_functions.py, we cut on mjj_vbs > 500.
-What happens if you lower it to 300?
-Q2.
-The hadronic W mass window is set to ±15 GeV around 80.4.
-What happens if you remove this window?
-Q3.
-Add a histogram for ΔR between the two hadronic W jets.
-Q4.
-Change the lepton centrality requirement (require_lep_central) to True.
-What is the effect?
-Q5.
-Change the b-jet veto to allow events with one b-jet.
-How does mjj(W had) change?

-Hint: Running the Code
-Example run:

 ```bash
 pocket-coffea run --cfg example_config_semileptonic.py \
                   -o output_test \